There is already a significant amount of documentation on installing a Shibboleth SP notably:

 We recommend installing the most recent Shibboleth SP version.
 Version 3.4.1 is the latest version as of June 2023.
 We recommend updating existing deployments to the most recent version to get fixes for known vulnerabilities - please see the list of security advisories.

-): has to be able to connect to every remote IdP in the federation on port 8443 for back-channel communication.The host where Shibboleth SP is running must have time synchronized.
+shibd): has to be able to connect to every remote IdP in the federation on port 8443 for back-channel communication.The host where Shibboleth SP is running must have time synchronized.
 We recommend using NTP for doing so - and synchronizing with your local NTP server.
 An example of configuring NTP can be found in the IdP Install Manual.

-Before starting to build and configure the Shibboleth Sevice Provider, be sure that the dependent packages (Apache, and the mod_ssl
+Before starting to build and configure the Shibboleth Sevice Provider, be sure that the dependent packages (Apache, and the mod_ssl module for Apache) are installed:

 yum install httpd mod_ssl